 If you're at the early stage of planning your trip, check out these pages:

-Weather in Madrid in JanuaryI found the two Januaries I spent in Madrid to be very unpredictable (regarding the weather, at least).
+Main article: Madrid Weather in JanuaryI found the two Januaries I spent in Madrid to be very unpredictable (regarding the weather, at least).
 I arrived in the city in January to the most bitterly cold wind I have ever suffered, but a year later the restaurants put out the tables and chairs (albeit briefly) as it was so mild.

 On the whole, though, you can expect it to be cold in Madrid in January (it's the coldest month of the year in the city).
 It should be generally dry, but pack an umbrella just in case.